group6tech/diva-docs/app/v2/articles/delete-user.md

 <p class="tip tip--warning">
   <strong>Warning</strong>:
   Before deleting the user account, ensure all of the user's files that you want to keep have been moved to another user account.
 Deleting a user account automatically deletes the user's private projects and Avid media files.
 Their shared project files will be moved to Unprotected.
+  <br/><br/>
+  It is recommened to <a href="/v2/articles/set-user-drive-access.html">remove the users drive access</a> and move their media before deleting the user.
 </p>

 ### Before you begin